 This cross-platform project is directed by Josep Sucarrats, former director of the magazine CUINA, one of the publications of the cooperative group Som.
 “Local products guarantee greater sustainability”, explains Sucarrats, but there are other reasons behind this initiative: “There is a national model we want to defend, in which the rural sector earns its living by feeding us, while it also enriches the territory by keeping the crops alive, through active citizens, and with successful life projects.
 We must support it”.
 In addition, “the food giants support an unsustainable system: immediate result, maximum benefit and minimum diversity.”

 “The rural sector earns its living by feeding us, while it also enriches the territory.
 We must support it”, affirms Josep Sucarrats

-The MercatArrels.cat website is the meeting point of the project, which is now looking for its first promoters and which must connect producers with consumers who want to enjoy their products, “as a bridge between the past we love and the future we want”, as stated in the founding manifesto of Arrels and signed by various Catalan personalities in the field of gastronomy, culture and sport, from chef Carme Ruscalleda to athlete Kilian Jornet.
+The MercatArrels.cat website is the meeting point of the project, which connect producers with consumers who want to enjoy their products, “as a bridge between the past we love and the future we want”, as stated in the founding manifesto of Arrels and signed by various Catalan personalities in the field of gastronomy, culture and sport, from chef Carme Ruscalleda to athlete Kilian Jornet.
 For all of them, going back to the roots is not going backwards.
 It is about reconnecting with the pace of the harvest, restoring the freshness of food and maintaining a healthy lifestyle that is beneficial to the environment.